godotengine/godot-docs/classes/class_physicsserver2d.rst

 void **body_add_shape** **(** :ref:`RID<class_RID>` body, :ref:`RID<class_RID>` shape, :ref:`Transform2D<class_Transform2D>` transform=Transform2D(1, 0, 0, 1, 0, 0), :ref:`bool<class_bool>` disabled=false **)**

-Adds a shape to the body, along with a transform matrix.
-Shapes are usually referenced by their index, so you should track which shape has a given index.
+Adds a shape to the area, with the given local transform.
+The shape (together with its ``transform`` and ``disabled`` properties) is added to an array of shapes, and the shapes of a body are usually referenced by their index in this array.

 .. rst-class:: classref-item-separator